image of Abundant Little Gem beans

 Packet Size 25 Seeds $5.00

 Bush/Dry.
 Blossom white.
 85 days to first dry pods.
-Then pods dry sequentally.
 18 to 20 inch tall plants.
-Another original bean of mine that was named by an exceptional bean grower Jaanes Aalders of Groningen, Netherlands.
 Even more than beauty this bean has incredible powers of production, 6 plants produced over 10 ounces of beans.
-Plants are strong and very healthy, and hold their carriage of beans far above the soil.
+Plants are strong and very healthy, and hold their carriage of pods far above the soil.
 Bliss in a bean!
+Angel Eye is original bean of mine that I'm proud to have discovered it in my gardens and recognized it's value.
+After it's discovery I couldn't think of a good name for the bean.
+Jaanes Aalders of Groningen, Netherlands suggested this name and so it became Angel Eye.

 image of Armenian Giant Black beans